Special provisions for TASC external assessments

 - refugee student status.
 Applications for special provisions for refugee students must be submitted to TASC by the end of Term 2 each year.

-Applications that are relatively straightforward will have outcomes notified soon.
-Applications that are more complex will take additional time to process and will be notified later.
+Where applications are relatively straightforward, TASC will notify applicants of the outcome soon after submission.
+Applications that are more complex will take additional time to process.

 Each application is considered on evidence provided to TASC.